Camano Island Pottery

 I prefer to call my studio the pottery because it is where I, the potter, make pots.
 It represents more than a decade of my dreams and aspirations for a fully operational place where I can make and glaze my pots.
 My workspace is compact and efficient.

 The pottery is equipped with an electric kiln, a wet throwing wheel, and a dry trimming wheel.
 The slab roller is mounted on a wheeled cart so that it, along with two other carts, can be moved out when setting up for gallery display.
 A large work table in the center of the room is heavily used and cleans up nicely when it becomes the major display feature at gallery time.

 My wife, Opal, and I, having lived in the Los Angeles area all our lives, were immediately impressed with Camano Island when we first drove onto it.
 The beauty of the farms and the residential properties, the contrast of the tall stands of timber and the seashore with its rocky beaches and high bluffs.
 Most impressive though were the people.
 They were laid back, unpretentious, and very friendly.

 After living here for more than twenty years we still feel the same about the place.
 We found property on the west side on a high bluff offering scenic vistas of a nearby island and the very best sunsets and moonsets, each better than the last.

 We soon found that the island is home to many artists and hosts an open studio tour for five days in May.
-In 2019 more than 40 artists presented a variety of quality art to thousands of visitors from all over the region.
+Many artists present a variety of quality art to thousands of visitors from all over the region.